ebshimizu/stats-of-the-storm/docs/README.md

 take a look at the open [issues](https://github.com/ebshimizu/stats-of-the-storm/issues) and try fixing or implementing one!
 When you're ready, submit a pull request and we'll get the feature in there.

+**HotS updated, but the parser doesn't work?**
+The parser in this app is tied to Blizzard's [heroprotocol](https://github.com/Blizzard/heroprotocol) library.
+When this library updates, I will push an update for the app as soon as I can.
+It sometimes takes a few days for the heroprotocol repository to update.

 **Why doesn't this run on OS X?**
 Theoretically there is no problem and it already runs on OS X.
 However, I can't build an installer for OS X because I don't have a Mac to run this on.
+You can run it in development mode by following the instructions on the repository's readme.

 **Why don't I see all the players in the Player Details page?**
 Personal databases have a lot of players that only show up once or twice.
 In order to keep the